-What is the Supportive Care Clinic?
+What is Supportive Care Treatment?

-How can pain affect your daily life?
+How can chronic pain affect your life?

 - Limit the ability to maintain family roles such as financial provider, parent, or spouse.